HsingHaoLiang/cal_prop/README.md

 For vapor pressure predictions, the corresponding prediction, ensemble standard deviation, and expected error are also reported.

-The expected error models use the ensemble prediction and its dispersion as inputs to estimate the likely absolute prediction error.
-These estimates are intended as a reliability indicator rather than a formal confidence interval.
+The expected error estimates the possible error of each prediction.
+A smaller value generally indicates a more reliable prediction.
+It is provided as a reliability reference, not as a confidence interval.

 ## 📁 Repository Structure